From Language Models over Tokens to Language Models over Characters: Abstract

 \section{Abstract}

 Modern language models are internally---and mathematically---distributions over \emph{token} strings rather than \emph{character} strings, posing numerous challenges for programmers building user applications on top of them.
 For example, if a prompt is specified as a character string, it must be tokenized before passing it to the token-level language model.
-Thus, the tokenizer and consequent analyses are very sensitive to the specification of the prompt (e.g., if the prompt ends with a space or not).
+Thus, the tokenizer and consequent processing are very sensitive to the specification of the prompt (e.g., whether the prompt ends with a space or not).
 This paper presents algorithms for converting token-level language models to character-level ones.
 We present both exact and approximate algorithms.
 In the empirical portion of the paper, we benchmark the practical runtime and approximation quality.
-We find that---even with a small computation budget---our method is able to accurately approximate the character-level distribution (less than 0.00021 excess bits / character) at reasonably fast speeds (46.3 characters / second) on the Llama 3.1 8B language model. \\ \\ \emoji[twitter]{github} \url{https://github.com/rycolab/token-to-char-lm} \\[.5\baselineskip]
+Across four publicly available language models, we find that---even with a small computation budget---our method is able to accurately approximate the character-level distribution at reasonably fast speeds, and that a significant improvement in the language model's compression rate (bits/byte) is achieved.